Project Updates

 Changes to Traffic:

-Upon reopening, DOMI is proposing Serpentine Drive will be updated for bike and pedestrian access only, restricting all motor vehicle access at both ends: Barlett St and E Circuit Road.
-Updated pavement markings and signage will seperate bikes and pedestrians on the corridor.
+Upon reopening, DOMI is proposing Serpentine Drive be updated for bike and pedestrian access only, restricting all motor vehicle access at both ends: Barlett St and E Circuit Road.
+Updated pavement markings and signage will separate bikes and pedestrians on the corridor.

-A 60-day comment period for this change to operations ends Thursday, February 29th, 2024.
-Please submit comments below.
+A 60-day comment period for this change to operations ended Thursday, February 29th, 2024.

 Wall Restoration:

-In the summer of 2019, an 80-foot section of the wall failed.
-It has been noted that roughly 200 feet of additional wall is visibly unstable with loose, missing, and deteriorated stones and large holes through the wall at the roadway gutter line.
-The restoration includes replacement and repair of approximately 265 feet of the existing masonry wall, along with drainage improvements along the gutterline of Serpentine Drive.
-In Preliminary Design, soil testing was completed and four wall replacement alternatives were investigated to find the most versatile and economical type.
-The proposed alternative will include an architectural treatment (i.e. formliner, etc) to the exposed surfaces to replicate and match as closely as possible the existing stone masonry retaining wall aesthetics.
+The proposed alternative will include an architectural treatment to the exposed surfaces to replicate and match the existing stone masonry, helping to preserve and retain the current aesthetics of the existing wall.
 This will also include incorporating the existing wall cap stones on top of the new barrier and existing salvaged stone facing to the roadway side of the new barrier to provide a seamless transition from the remaining portion of the existing wall to the proposed replacement wall.

 Project Map: